 Do’s and don’ts for helping your student search for scholarships.

 If your college-bound student is looking at scholarships, they’re not alone.
 Nearly two-thirds of college graduates receive gift aid.

 Empower them with these do’s and don’ts.

-Don’t let them wait until senior year to apply.
+Don’t let them wait until senior year of high school to apply.
 “The earlier you start, the more informed you’ll be,” advises Greg Zaiser, vice president for enrollment at Elon University in North Carolina, and the parent of a high school senior.
 Ideally, high school students should start applying for scholarships during their junior year — and begin researching in their sophomore year.

-You can also draw on your own experience, too.
+You can also draw on your own experience.
 Your employer may offer a scholarship, especially if you work for a large company.
 If you served in the military, steer your student toward scholarships for dependents of veterans.

-Don’t act as a scholarship liaison for your student.
-Zaiser encourages families to be proactive and make connections with a college’s scholarship office.
+The same holds for other connections in the scholarship search.
+Zaiser encourages families to be proactive and work with a college’s scholarship office.
 But take note: your student should be reaching out, not you.
 “We love it when students approach us with specific questions,” he says.
 “It’s perfectly fine for them to ask, ‘What is the cost of attending your college and what kind of scholarships are available?’”

 Do remind them about deadlines.
 Scholarship criteria and deadlines vary, which can make staying on task and on schedule a challenge for busy high school students.
 “Scholarships are easy to put off, until the deadline is right on you,” says Sorensen.
 “Parents can really help their kids stay on track by helping them track everything that is required for each application, setting a schedule to get everything completed, and sticking to it.”
 This could be something like committing to four hours a week of searching and applying.